 Benefits of quitting tobaccoSecondhand smoke; Cigarette smoking - quitting; Tobacco cessation; Smoking and smokeless tobacco - quitting; Why you should quit smoking

 There are many reasons to quit using tobacco.
-Long-term use of tobacco and related chemicals such as tar and nicotine can increase your risk of many health problems.
-See: Serious health risks of tobacco
+Long-term use of tobacco can increase your risk of many serious health problems .

 THE BENEFITS OF QUITTING